 We had a bit of fun taking photos in the Andy Warhol Exhibit and going through the mazes on the lower level as well.
 There were some really weird and dark exhibits as well, but we enjoyed them all.
 We even loved hanging out around back, along the river.
 There is so much to see inside and out, so we would recommend a stop by for sure.

 Continuing on our trip from Santander to La Rioja

-Alan, Anya and I stayed nearby in an apartment right in Navarrete as well.
-When I booked the apartment, I had no idea how close it would be to Lars.
+Alan, our daughter and I stayed nearby in an apartment right in Navarrete as well.
+When I booked the apartment, I had no idea how close it would be to him.
 I just didn’t want to have to do loads of driving when we dropped him off or picked him up.
 Turns out, it was less than a 10 minute walk from our place.